History of Chicago: Immigration and migration in the 20th century

 The northern and western suburbs developed some of the best public schools in the nation, which were strongly supported by their wealthier residents.
 The suburban trend accelerated after 1945, with the construction of highways and train lines that made commuting easier.
 Middle-class Chicagoans headed to the outlying areas of the city, and then into the Cook County and Dupage County suburbs.
 As ethnic Jews and Irish rose in economic class, they left the city and headed north.
 Well-educated migrants from around the country moved to the far suburbs.

 Chicago's Polonia sustained diverse political cultures in the early twentieth century, each with its own newspaper.
 In 1920 the community had a choice of five daily papers – from the Socialist Dziennik Ludowy (People's Daily; 1907–1925) to the Polish Roman Catholic Union's Dziennik Zjednoczenia (Union Daily; 1921–1939).
 The decision to subscribe to a particular paper reaffirmed a particular ideology or institutional network based on ethnicity and class, which lent itself to different alliances and different strategies.

 In 1926, the city hosted the 28th International Eucharistic Congress, a major event for the Catholic community of Chicago.

-As the First World War cut off immigration, tens of thousands of African Americans came north in the Great Migration out of the rural South.
+As the First World War cut off immigration, tens of thousands of African Americans came north in the Great Migration.
 With new populations competing for limited housing and jobs, especially on the South Side, social tensions rose in the city.
 Postwar years were more difficult.
 Black veterans looked for more respect for having served their nation, and some whites resented it.

-In 1919, the Chicago race riot erupted, in what became known as "Red Summer", when other major cities also suffered mass racial violence based in competition for jobs and housing as the country tried to absorb veterans in the postwar years.
+In 1919, the Chicago race riot erupted, in what became known as "Red Summer", when other major cities also suffered mass racial violence based in competition for jobs and housing as the country's employment infrastructure struggled to absorb veterans in the postwar years.
 During the riot, thirty-eight people died (23 black and 15 white) and over five hundred were injured.
 Much of the violence against blacks in Chicago was led by members of ethnic Irish athletic clubs, who had much political power in the city and defended their "territory" against African Americans.
 As was typical in these occurrences, more blacks than whites died in the violence.